 The Dreamcatcher Earrings are inspired by a popular Native American folk art object - a willow hoop, on which is woven a loose net.
 Dreamcatchers were hung over children's beds, with the intention of allowing good dreams to slip through the web and into the sleeper while bad dreams were caught in the web to perish at morning light.
 As the dream traveled down the Dreamcatcher, the negative energy would get trapped in the web leaving nothing but positive thoughts.

-Striking sterling silver earrings.
-The Resilience Earrings were inspired by the vines and flowering plants that grow all around our jewelry studio in Northern India,...
+The Resilience Earrings were inspired by the vines and flowering plants that grow all around our jewelry studio in Northern India.
+When you cut back...
 View full product details